IrynaSobetska/IrynaSobetska/README.md

 👋Hello, my name is Iryna.

-Currently, I am studting front-end development course in HYF.
+Currently, I am studying front-end development course in HYF.
 I`d like to work in IT sphere and became a professional specialist in it.

 ## 👩‍🎓Education